 Use other information to enhance risk analysis

 The ability to integrate more factors into the analysis process can be invaluable when it comes to identifying actual risk - in a timely fashion.
 Timely, when it comes to SaaS, is measured in minutes, if not seconds.
-SaaS environments move fast, and Google Workspace is not exception.
+SaaS environments move fast, and Google Workspace is no exception.
 An asset can be shared, downloaded and lost to your control within minutes.
 On the flip side of the coin, the legitimate parties with whom you share Workspace assets expect those assets to be available almost immediately.
-Lengthy risk analysis processes before granting access can lose you clients, partners and other potential work relationships.
+Lengthy risk analysis processes before granting access can lose your clients, partners and other potential work relationships.

 Asset metadata is one type of information that can enhance accurate and speedy risk analysis.
 File names and “last date modified” stamps can give a quick idea of whether this document should be treated with care.
 And scanning an asset’s metadata takes milliseconds, so good first decisions can be made quickly - and then followed up with a lengthier decision process afterwards.